sealchain-project/sealchain/util/README.md

 ### Context naming

 In all logging modes, it is handy to name the context in which logging happens.
 This named context is added to the log message.
-The root is always named 'cardano-sl'.
+The root is always named 'sealchain'.
 The context naming is similar to a stack: entering a new named context corresponds to pushing the name onto the naming stack.
 On leaving the context, the named context is reset to the previous version, thus dropping the last name.